dmcaulay/d_script/README.md

 ### The Master

-The master process keeps track of the progress and distributes to the work to the slaves.
+The master process keeps track of the progress and distributes the work to the slaves.

 ```
 $ d_script_master [SCRIPT_FILE] [OPTIONS]